GoolaDev/kokice/README.md

 all the files previously launched via mpv player.
 One can also list all the media files from ./web/media.

-To compile kokice.dart from ./kokice folder run: dart compile js -O2 -o ./web/kokice.dart.js ./web/kokice.dart
+To compile kokice.dart from ./kokice folder execute : dart compile js -O2 -o ./web/kokice.dart.js ./web/kokice.dart

-Issues:
+If you are on *Nix you can do: chmod u+x build.bsh && ./build.bsh